SujalAhrodia/30_Days_Of_Code/README.md

     -Print the sum of  plus your double variable to a scale of one decimal place on a new line.
     -Concatenate  with the string you read as input and print the result on a new line.
 >2.
 Given a 32-bit signed integer, reverse digits of an integer.
 For the purpose of this problem, assume that your function returns 0 when the reversed integer overflows.
+>3.
+Determine whether an integer is a palindrome.
+An integer is a palindrome when it reads the same backward as forward.